ntnon/FIND-A-PEP/README.md

 - [X] Connected front- and back-end!
 - [X] create seperate panels: one for viewing raw data, one for previewing the data in a slightly more structured manner, and one for user interaction.
 And one for viewing errors thrown. - no window for seeing errors.
 - [ ] animated loading icon / loading icon
+- [ ] Provide alternative searches when a search yields too many results